 A sole proprietorship is an unincorporated company that is owned by one individual only.
-While it is the most simple of the types of businesses, it also offers the least amount of protection for the owner.
+While it is the most simple of the types of businesses, it also offers the least amount of financial and legal protection for the owner.
 Unlike partnerships or corporations, sole proprietorships do not create a separate legal identity for the business.
 Essentially, the owner of the business shares the same identity as the company.
 Therefore, the owner is fully liable for any and all liabilities incurred by the company.

 An entrepreneur may choose this option if they want to retain full control of the company.
 Additionally, it is a relatively easy and inexpensive process to establish a sole proprietorship.
-There are also tax benefits as income is considered the owner’s personal income and therefore only taxed once.
-Finally, there are few regulation requirements for sole proprietorships.
+There are also tax benefits, as income is considered the owner’s personal income and therefore only taxed once.
+Finally, there are relatively few regulation requirements for sole proprietorships.

 For example, John and Dave are in a general partnership.
-If John is sued for malpractice, Dave’s personal assets may be claimed against in the lawsuit.
+If John is sued for malpractice, Dave’s personal assets may also be claimed against in the lawsuit.

-Limited Partnerships: this type of partnership has at least one general partner.
+Limited Partnerships: This type of partnership has at least one general partner.
 This general partner takes on unlimited liability for the partnership and manages the operations of the company.
 Additionally, there are also limited partners in limited partnerships.
 Limited partners only take on as much liability as their financial stake in the business.
-However, as limited partners, they are not involved in management decisions and do not have any control over the company.
+However, as limited partners, they are not involved in management decisions and do not have any direct control over the company.

-#3: Limited Liability Company (LLC)
+#3 Limited Liability Company (LLC)

 Limited liability companies (LLCs) are one of the most flexible types of businesses.
 LLCs combine aspects of both partnerships and corporations.
 They retain the tax benefits of sole proprietorships and the limited liability of corporations.
 LLCs are able to choose between different tax treatments.
 As long as the LLC chooses not to be treated as a C corporation, it retains its flow-through taxation status.